 Tips for Accepting a Job Offer of Permanent Work

-You’ve been searching for a new permanent position for a while now.
+You’ve been searching for a new permanent position for a while now with the hopes of a job offer.
 You’ve sent applications, networked and now you’ve got some interviews scheduled and are starting to narrow your options for where to go next.

 However, have you checked the company’s reputation?
 Have you asked around about whether this is a respectable company?
 More importantly, do you have a sense that this company is right for you?

 Unlike working in a temporary position, you do not have the benefit of ‘test driving’ the job and seeing what it’s like to work there before accepting a permanent job offer.
 It’s essential to review and research companies–sometimes before applying, but certainly while interviewing.
 For example:

 - How easy is it to find information about this company?
 Can you look up contact information with a person’s name attached?
 Is the only publicity bad, accusatory or skeptical?
 If the only information you can find about a company paints it in a negative light – or, worse, if there isn’t much to find at all – be wary.

 - After any interaction with the company, how do you feel?
 There are times when it’s crucial to trust your instinct.
 Do you feel confident that you’d be happy there?
 Or do you get the urge to run?
 Don’t ignore those feelings.

 Watch for Warning Signs

 There are plenty of opportunities for interactions with a company before you decide to accept that full-time, permanent job.
 And that means there are plenty of opportunities to see warning signs before it’s too late.

 - A hiring manager should be able to clearly tell you what the responsibilities are for the position.
 If after a discussion and follow-up questions the role is still unclear, be concerned.
 Understandably, tasks might change, but there should be consistent and clear objectives.